 Psoriasis is a condition where your skin becomes itchy and painful.
 It is a disorder in the immune system that leads to an increase in the number of skin cells, which concentrate on the surface before they are mature.
 These skin cells develop red patches with a covering of silvery scales.
 The skin patches can often crack and bleed.
 People living with psoriasis may also experience inflammation and swelling in different body parts.

-A report from the National Psoriasis Foundation states that up to 30 percent of people with psoriasis develop psoriatic arthritis, leading to stiff and inflamed joints (which CBD is great for!).
-Psoriasis currently has no cure but taking the right treatment can help with the symptoms.
+A report from the National Psoriasis Foundation states that up to 30 percent of people with psoriasis develop psoriatic arthritis, leading to stiff and inflamed joints.
+Psoriasis currently has no cure, but taking the right treatment can help with the symptoms.
 Some treatments will lead to side effects, while others tend to be less effective after some time.
 Therefore, scientists are still searching for an accurate way to manage this condition.

 How can CBD help psoriasis?

 by applying CBD creams, balms, and other topical products to the site of psoriasis, CBD is able to reduce inflammation, prevent skin cell overgeneration, and manage pain: